chromon/glaucis/README.md

 # Glaucis Code

-## What is Eutoxeres IM?
+## What is Glaucis Code?

-Glaucis Code is a code repository for my test.
+Glaucis Code is a code repository for me.

 ## Features

-* coursera
-* edx
-* javascript
+* 51Nod
 * and _much_ more!

 ##Support: